orbs-network/website/content/blog/NotificationsUpdate/blog.md

 -   Notifications are a free core blockchain service accessible to anyone -

        no subscription fees or ads

 -   It's very hard to miss an alert

--   Multi network support - Ethereum, BSC, Polygon and more
+-   Multi network support: Ethereum, BSC, Polygon and more

--   The notifications are community-led and open --- public and decentralized alert nodes
+-   The notifications are community-led and open - public and decentralized alert nodes

 You're more than welcome to read the official[  DeFi.org blog post  ](https://medium.com/@defiorg/introducing-open-defi-notification-protocol-95a8712a94e0)announcing the protocol and providing an in-depth explanation on its functionality.

-So, What's New?
+### So, What's New?

 Now, when we've had a quick reminder of the core idea of the project and went over some of its features, we're thrilled to update you that the Beta Version launch date is coming very soon!
 Hold on and don't forget to follow us to stay updated on the exact launch day, promise, it's coming soon.